md81544/latheControl/README.md

     sudo apt install cmake libfmt-dev libsfml-dev cppcheck exuberant-ctags

+on a Mac, you can use homebrew (if you've got it installed):

+    brew install cmake fmt sfml cppcheck ctags

 ## Building

 To make a binary to run on non-Pi hardware, just type `make`.
 This mocks out the pigpio library usage, and also provides mock objects for all the steppers and rotary encoder, which means you can test it on a PC without needing to be in the workshop.
 This build includes debugging symbols.